 Tales of adventure, fables and fairy tales, myths and legends covered my bookshelves.
 We were also encouraged to play outside - a lot.
-In fact we were expected to go out and play and not come back in for a considerable time.
+In fact we were expected to go out and play and not come back for quite some time.
 My world was defined by an active imagination and an almost feral existence outdoors.
 Moors, valley, riverbanks and rock pools were a playground of unending discoveries and my roots go deep here.

 That relationship with magic, nature and story has been lifelong and now it underlies my livelihood in ways I could never have expected.